isappit/ifile/example/README.md

 The examples, 03 and 04, create documents in index manually or with Custom Fields.

 Other examples uses the index created to see how IFile search the terms in the index.
+The "IFile_ServerCheck.php" help you to verify the correct configuration and requirement.

 Remember that you can define your configuration in two mode:
 1. use _"vendor/isappit/ifile/src/Config/xml/IFileConfig.xml"_ stored in the "vendor" (not recommended)